Brisbane represents the center of the second-largest Australian state and is one of the world’s most livable cities.

 With rental costs starting at 390$, Chermside is the best place to live in Brisbane for young people or families on a budget.

-You can visit one of the largest Westfield shopping centres, filled with over 500 shops dedicated to clothing, entertainment, and loads of food from every country.
+You can visit one of the largest Westfield shopping centers, with over 500 shops dedicated to clothing, entertainment, and loads of food from every country.

 Students have access to the best schooling institutions in the region, and families can enjoy a quiet-paced environment.